Bodmer/TFT_ILI9341/README.md

 An Arduino IDE compatible graphics and fonts library for AVR processors with a driver for the ILI9341 based TFT displays.

 The library contains proportional fonts, different sizes can be enabled/disabled at compile time to optimise the use of FLASH memory.
-The library has been tested with the UNO or Mega (ATmega328 or ATmega2560 processor) and the Leonardo compatible boards (ATmega32u4 processor).
+The library has been tested with the UNO, Mega (ATmega328 or ATmega2560 processor) and the Leonardo compatible boards (ATmega32u4 processor).

 The library is designed to be slim and fast.
 Typically a clear screen for a 320 x 240 TFT will complete in only 174ms.
 TFT images (320 x 240) can be drawn in 600ms.